Browse Law Schools by State

 The Major Market Elites

-Schools located in major cities with direct pipelines to the world's biggest firms.
-These institutions dominate corporate law and offer unparalleled access to elite markets.
+Chicago, Columbia, and NYU are located in the nation's two largest legal markets and offer direct pipelines to the world's biggest firms.
+These schools dominate corporate law and offer unparalleled market access.

 University of Chicago Law School